-The goal of the Program is to develop ways for Aboriginal nations across Canada to represent their own history and culture in concert with cultural institutions.
+The goal of the Program is to develop ways for Indigenous nations across Canada to represent their own history and culture in concert with cultural institutions.

-The RBC Aboriginal Training Program in Museum Practices offers professional and technical training for First Nations, Métis and Inuit participants.
+The RBC Indigenous Internship Program offers professional and technical training for First Nations, Métis and Inuit participants.
 It is the only program of its kind in Canada.
-The goal of the Program is to develop ways for Aboriginal nations across Canada to represent their own history and culture in concert with cultural institutions.
+The goal of the Program is to develop ways for Indigenous nations across Canada to represent their own history and culture in concert with cultural institutions.

 The Program also works with a variety of affiliates and stakeholders such as First Nations agencies, national museums, the federal government, local colleges and universities, provincial museums, Library and Archives Canada, the Canadian Conservation Institute, the First Nations Confederacy of Cultural Education Centres, as well as some of the First Nations that have museums, libraries, cultural centres or cultural tourism ventures.